 Lauresa Babko has been the Events Coordinator for the School of IAS since spring of 2015.
 Prior to this position, Lauresa worked as a Conference Coordinator for Housing & Food Services at the University of Washington, Seattle Campus.
 While a Conference Coordinator Lauresa arranged and managed conference logistics including meeting venues, on-campus housing, dining, catering, registration, and technology.
 Lauresa also led the recruitment, interview, hiring, and training process of office assistants for her department.
 Lauresa graduated with a Bachelor of Arts in Psychology from the University of Washington.

-Miriam Bartha oversees the development, management, and assessment of IAS graduate programs and co-directs the UW Certificate in Public Scholarship; she also oversees the IAS External Relations team, which includes Communications, Events, and Alumni Relations.
-She is an IAS affiliate faculty member and serves on the IAS Diversity Committee.
+Miriam Bartha oversees the development, management, and assessment of IAS graduate programs and the UW Certificate in Public Scholarship; she also oversees the IAS External Relations team, which includes Communications, Events, and Alumni Relations.

 Miriam comes to these roles through positions in higher education, non-profit arts administration, and grantsmanship, all of which highlighted the value of cross-sectoral collaboration for transformative learning, strategic alliances, and organizational development.
 She worked as Associate Director of the UW Simpson Center for the Humanities from 2004-2013, and has been a member of the Assessing the Practice of Public Scholarship (APPS) working group of Imagining America: Artists and Scholars in Public Life.